wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 </details>

 ### What does this do? <!-- omit in toc -->
 This requires multi-factor authentication for all users accessing Microsoft Azure Management.
-This is a sensitive application as this allows the ability to view, change or remove Azure resources, with the correct permissions on the resources which do not require an Azure AD role, and so is protected.
+This is a sensitive application as this allows the ability to view, change or remove Azure resources (with the correct permissions on the resource) which does not require an Azure AD role, and so management is protected.

 Example below:
 <details>